 Review Potentially Risky Orders in Depth

-Depending on the volume in your business, it can be difficult to review every single order.
+Depending on the volume of your business, it can be difficult to review every single order.
 That’s why fraud detection software exists.
-However, you should make time to review extremely risky orders manually.
-If your fraud detection software raises a flag on a particular order, be sure that you or someone on your team is reviewing that order.
+However, you should make time to manually review extremely risky orders.
+If your fraud detection software raises a flag on a particular order, be sure that you or your team is reviewing that order.

-When reviewing the order, look for things like unusual activity for that cardholder, billing data that doesn’t match, URLs from odd locations, etc. If you need more verification, attempt to reach out to the customer.
-It’s usually a sign of fraud if you don’t get a response back from them.
+When reviewing the order, look for unusual activity for that cardholder, billing data that doesn’t match, URLs from odd locations, etc. If you need more verification, attempt to reach out to the customer.
+It’s usually a sign of fraud if you don’t get a response from them.

 Require Proof of Delivery